 This has lots of potential for a high tax bracket investor (or double high tax paying couple) or children owning shares in their own name (taxed at a whopping 66% after they earn $417 in investment income).

-This seems an extremely efficient way to save for your kids university fees, or start up fund.
+This seems an extremely efficient way to save for your kids university fees.
 Kids may be able to withdraw while earning little or no income at school or -university, or while working their first, likely low-income job.
 They will pay between 0 and 22.5% tax (if earning/withdrawing > $180,000 in a tax year).

 Australian Foundation Investment Company